 Scorpio definitely gets a lot of astrological attitude from some of the other signs, but that doesn’t mean that this water sign is as tough as they might seem.
-So if your baby arrives sometime between October 23-November 22, you’ll definitely want to know about these Scorpio girl names that have more sweetness than sting.
+So if your baby arrives sometime between October 23 and November 22, you’ll definitely want to know about these Scorpio girl names that have more sweetness than sting.

 1 Ruby Ûliâ Muhina / EyeEm/EyeEm/Getty Images